Thangvo248/TrainingBasic/scr/genneral/genneral.md

 + Poll: Retrieves new I/O events.
 + Check: It invokes setIntermediate() callbacks.
 + Close Callbacks: It handles some close callbacks.
 Eg: socket.on(‘close’, …)

+## Blocking and Non-blocking
+Blocking refers to operations that block further execution until that operation finishes while non-blocking refers to code that doesn’t block execution.
+Or as Node.js docs puts it, blocking is when the execution of additional JavaScript in the Node.js process must wait until a non-JavaScript operation completes.